 It's recommended that fresh sage leaves are not eaten raw, as their flavors are harsh.
 Rather, fresh sage should be cooked or minced to use in meals that involve squash, poultry, stews, and more.
 Fresh sage leaves should be aromatic and have no soft spots or dry edges.

 To store, simply wrap the sage leaves in paper towels and put them in a plastic bag in the refrigerator.
 Make sure to use the leaves within four to five days.
 Fresh leaves that are covered in olive oil can be stored for much longer in the refrigerator, about three weeks.

 Use the flavored oil to your advantage to sauté sage with other ingredients.
 For example, consider a dish like fettuccine with sausage and fresh sage leaves.

 Freeze Fresh Sage

 If you don't want to refrigerate your fresh sage, you can always freeze the leaves.
 To do so, wash and pat them dry, remove the leaves from the stems, and pack them loosely in freezer bags for up to one year.

 Be mindful that freezing will intensify the flavor of the herb, so you will want to adjust accordingly for cooking purposes.

-Dried sage is preferred by most cooks and comes in whole leaf, rubbed, and ground form.
+Dried sage is preferred by most cooks and comes in a whole leaf, rubbed, and ground form.
 Rubbed sage has a light, velvety texture, whereas ground sage is more of a free-flowing powder.
-As with all dried herbs, store closed containers in a cool, dry place away from sunlight.
-Use within 6 months for best flavor.
+Dried sage is great in dressings and gravies and does well in recipes like ravioli with brown butter and sage sauce.
+As with all dried herbs, you can store closed containers in a cool and dry place away from sunlight.
+Be sure to use dried sage within six months for the best flavor.